hadcl4/Thunder/README.md

 ###### *You may still encounter bugs on these operating system(s).

+These operating systems Thunder supports but isn't regularly tested on:

+- Raspberry Pi OS 32-bit and 64-bit

 ----

 As installing Box86, Box64, Steam, and Mednafen would be complicated, we made an easy-to-use setup script.